 Trust me, I have toured a lot of churches in Europe, but the beauty of St. Mary’s Basilica stood out to me.
 The interior was like nothing I had ever seen…covered in pink, gold, red and blue paintings and designs.
 It was absolutely gorgeous and well worth the 10 PLN entrance fee!
 If you’re looking for things to do over a long weekend in Kraków, touring St. Mary’s Basilica should be at the top of your list.

 I always love hearing the world “free” while traveling.
 If you’re planning on touring St. Mary’s Basilica, make sure to visit the nearby Church of St. Barbara.
 Entrance is free and, although much smaller than St. Mary’s, the artwork inside is unbelievable.

-Trying paczki should definitely be on your list of things to do in Kraków!
+Trying paczki should definitely be on your list of things to do over a long weekend in Kraków!
 Krakowski Paczki has a wide variety of traditional and untraditional paczki for incredibly cheap prices.
 I paid 7 PLN for this toffee covered, toffee filled beauty below and barely resisted going back for seconds.